pingswept/me30-website/content/logistics/notes.md

 How PCBs are made, briefly.
 Copper-clad fiberglass is drilled, exposed to light, etched with acid, and covered in soldermask and silkscreen.
 Multilayer PCBs contain power planes and rectilinear spaghetti.

 ## Class 3: Catch-up mini-lecture

 Ohm's law and i-v curves

-Using a multimeter - 3 ways

 Big picture view of Project 1

 Q & A about Project 1 breadboard prototypes

-## Class 2: Build a voltage regulator circuit
+## Class 3: Build a voltage regulator circuit

 ### Intro stuff